Baseball Arm Care Stretching Exercises

 Sleeper Stretch

 The cross-body stretch is better than the sleeper stretch for improving shoulder range of motion in young baseball players.
 However, the sleeper stretch is the more popular one.
-For this stretch, lay down in the same starting position as the cross body stretch.
+For this stretch, lie down in the same starting position as the cross-body stretch.
 However, with the sleeper stretch, your wrist and forearm are gently moved down towards the table.
 Once a mild stretch is felt on the outside or back of your shoulder, hold for 30 seconds.
 Do this stretch 2-3 times each session.
-Both the sleeper and cross-body stretch do not need to be performed.
-My personal experience, and the best available evidence, suggests the cross-body stretch is the most beneficial of the two.
+Both the sleeper and the cross-body stretch do not need to be performed.
+My personal experience and the best available evidence suggest the cross-body stretch is the most beneficial of the two.

 Bench T-Spine Mobilization